5 Most Effective Powerbait Rigs For Multiple Methods

 These are my most effective Powerbait rigs that have been tested and proven to work with many different Powerbaits.
 I’ll show you the Powerbait rig and setups I use when I’m guiding and fishing rivers and lakes for trout, steelhead, salmon, as well as just about all other fish.

-As a guide, I’ve had plenty of opportunity to experiment with many rigs, and also learn the best bait rigs from other guides, and I’ll be honest with you, for some reason the Powerbait rigs top guides use are often different from what is being recommended online by your average angler and their blog.
+As a guide, I’ve had plenty of opportunity to experiment with many rigs, and also learn the best bait rigs from other guides, and I’ll be honest with you, for some reason the Powerbait setups that top guides use are often different from what is being recommended online by your average angler and their blog.

 I’ll even teach you things about common Powerbait setups that hold anglers back from catching fish, and they don’t even know it.
-If you are using those same Powerbait rigs, you are missing fish too.
+If you are using those same rigs, you are missing fish too.

 The Power Baits To Use